cadia-lvl/ictk/examples/igc.md

 Make sure you

-- The command takes as a first argument a file (or stdin, using `-`) with a single filepath in each line.
+- The command takes as a first argument a file (or stdin, using `-`) with a single file path in each line.
-- The second argument is the output file to write the parsed files.
+- The second argument is the output file to write the parsed data.

 ```consoles
 $ find rmh/ -type f \( -name "*.xml" -not -name "hdr?.xml" \) | ictk/main.py read-igc - rmh.txt --threads 2 --chunksize 400